 I recently read "Secret Daughter" by Shilpi Somaya Gowda.
-I gave it a 3 of 5 stars, but what I liked about it was that the story took place in India and the author frequently talked about, & described, Indian cuisine.
+I gave it a 3 of 5 stars, but what I liked most about it was that the story took place in India and the author frequently talked about, and described, Indian cuisine.
 I've always liked Indian food (especially curry), but now I love it.
-Why does it take a book to do that for me??
-I'll never know.
+Why does it take a book to do that for me?
+Who knows.

 |We ordered the Naan (Indian flat bread) Fusion Basket - Naan, Onion Naan, Garlic Naan, & Tandoori Roti.|

-The Naan pictured above is perfect to dip into whatever saucy goodness you might order.
-I love dipping bread & using bread to clean a plate.
+The Naan pictured above is perfect to dip into whatever saucy Indian food you might order.
+I love dipping bread and using bread to clean a plate.
 Don't you?
 You can practically put my plate back into the cupboard when I'm done with it it's THAT clean.
+TMI?

 |I ordered the Sweet Lassi; a traditional, tangy, yogurt drink.|

 |Curry Pakora - Traditional Punjabi entree, vegetable fritters dipped in rich creamy curry sauce made w/ buttermilk.|

 I searched the menu for something I recognized from the book.
 "Pakora" and "paneer" caught my eye.
 I ordered the Curry Pakora.
 The friendly waitress warned us that it might be different than what we're used to.
 I replied "exactly."
 Plus I love buttermilk...